MariaBayan-Dev/PokeFinder/README.md

 - Add more stats and detailed information about Pokémon.
 - Search by Pokédex number as well as by name.
 - Improved support for Pokémon with alternate forms.

+## 🚀 How to run it

+Clone the repository and open index.html in your browser.
+No installation or dependencies are required.

 ## 🔗 Live Demo